anissakp/CS391-Final-Project/README.md

 Sophie Marugg

 - ```HomePage.jsx```: page that renders images of the art work, then uses flippy to show the artist title and artist name.
-Then when you click on a piece of art it directs you to the ArtWork page where you'll find details about each piece.
+Then when you click on a piece of art it directs you to the ```ArtworkPage.jsx``` where you'll find details about each piece.